Zeeshan138063/prometheus-grafana-python-monitor/monitoring-best-practices.md

 2. **Network Security**
    - Use firewall rules
-   - Enable TLS where possible
+   - Use TLS for encrypted connections to Prometheus and Grafana.
-   - Restrict access to metrics endpoints
+   - Restrict access to metrics endpoints using firewall rules.

 3. **Data Protection**
-   - Avoid sensitive data in metrics/labels
+   - Avoid exposing sensitive data in labels or metric names.
-   - Regular backups of dashboards
+   - Regularly back up dashboards and configurations.
-   - Monitor access logs
+   - Monitor access logs for unauthorized attempts.

 ## Maintenance

 1. **Regular Tasks**
-   - Monitor disk usage
+   - Monitor disk and memory usage.
-   - Review and update alerting rules
+   - Periodically review and optimize alerting rules.
-   - Clean up unused dashboards
+   - Clean up unused dashboards and matrics.
-   - Update documentation
+   - Update documentation for any changes.

 2. **Backup Strategy**
    - Export dashboard configurations